 Ford Bronco SUV, Maverick pickup win utility, truck of the year titles

-Ford Bronco SUV, Maverick pickup win utility, truck of the year titles1 min read .
-Updated: 12 Jan 2022, 10:10 AM IST
+Ford Bronco SUV, Maverick pickup win utility, truck of the year titles

 Ford Bronco off-road SUV competed with Genesis GV70 and Hyundai Ioniq 5 electric SUV to grab the Utility of the Year title.